 For the overwhelming majority of imitation alligator shoes, price point is the term of the day.
 For those who aren't in the business, most products are manufactured to a price point.
 The price point is rule that dictates how much the manufacturer thinks they can sell their product in the market place and cost structures are employed to keep the price of manufacturing from going over a certain limit for that item.
 On a pair of fake alligator shoes, depending on the type, it is all about price point.
 At the very lowest price point for imitation gator shoes are the PU variety.
 PU stands for polyurethane.
 Now we all know that leather shoes are never cheap, but PU shoes certainly are.
 There is a whole market of PU alligator style shoes being made for people who want that look but certainly don't have the scratch to pony up for a real pair of alligator shoes that usually cost about $700.
 These PU alligator look shoes could never ever be confused with real alligator shoes simply because they look and feel like a plastic dress shoe.
 They are usually extremely shiny to the point that never looks realistic.

 The shoes, also if you were blind folded could tell they were fake just by holding them in your hand.
 They are always light in weight in comparison and don't that heft and quality that you can feel when you hold a real pair of alligator shoes in your hand.
+You'll find that lizard shoes are made to the same stringent attention to quality.
 The PU shoes don't use any type of leather whatsoever in them.
 It's all PU from the fake printed gator uppers to the full urethane sole and heel combination that you know was spit out of a huge shoe sole making machine form that is about the cheapest way you can make any shoe soles.
 They are made by the hundreds of thousands to be made into cheap PU shoes.